2017 Mid-Ohio Challenge

 The 2017 Mid-Ohio Challenge was the 21st stock car race of the 2017 NASCAR Xfinity Series season and the fifth iteration of the event.
-The race was held on Saturday, August 12, 2018, in Lexington, Ohio at the Mid-Ohio Sports Car Course, a 2.258 miles (3.634 km) permanent road course.
+The race was held on Saturday, August 12, 2017, in Lexington, Ohio at the Mid-Ohio Sports Car Course, a 2.258 miles (3.634 km) permanent road course.
 The race took the scheduled 75 laps to complete.
 At race's end, Sam Hornish Jr., driving for Team Penske, would hold off the field on the final restart with five to go to complete a dominant performance.
 The win was Hornish's sixth and to date, final career win in the NASCAR Xfinity Series and his only win of the season.
 To fill out the podium, Daniel Hemric, driving for Richard Childress Racing, and Matt Tifft, driving for Joe Gibbs Racing, would finish second and third, respectively.

-Background

-The track is a road course auto racing facility located in Troy Township, Morrow County, Ohio, United States, just outside the village of Lexington.
-Mid-Ohio has also colloquially become a term for the entire north-central region of the state, from south of Sandusky to the north of Columbus.

-The track opened as a 15-turn, 2.4 mile (3.86 km) road circuit run clockwise.
-The back portion of the track allows speeds approaching 180 mph (290 km/h).
-A separate starting line is located on the backstretch to allow for safer rolling starts.
-The regular start / finish line is located on the pit straight.
-There is grandstand seating for 10,000 spectators and three observation mounds alongside the track raise the capacity to over 75,000.